October is Bullying Prevention Month

 On Wednesday, September 13, 2017 the Moraga Town Council approved a Proclamation declaring October 2017 as Bullying Prevention Month.
 The proclamation encourages Moraga schools, students, parents, park and recreation programs, religious institutions, and community organizations to engage in a variety of awareness and prevention activities designed to make our community safer for all children and adolescents.
-Pictured are Pictured are Councilmember Kymberleigh Korpus, Mayor Teresa Onoda, iKind Representative Wendell Baker, Vice Mayor Roger Wykle, Councilmember Dave Trotter.
+Pictured are Councilmember Kymberleigh Korpus, Mayor Teresa Onoda, iKind Representative Wendell Baker, Vice Mayor Roger Wykle, Councilmember Dave Trotter.
 (Not pictured Councilmember Jeanette C. Fritzky)

 Safe School Resolutions